Best Practice Tips

 8. Use statistics to show the prevalence of VAWG

-Individual stories of violence against women are not one-off events.
-Use statistics to show that violence against women happens frequently and individual incidents are part of a much larger problem.
+- Individual stories of VAWG are not one-off events.
+Use statistics to show that VAWG happens frequently, and that individual incidents are part of a much larger problem.

 9. Select images thoughtfully

-Don’t use images that contribute to harmful stereotypes or objectify women.
+- Don’t use images that contribute to harmful stereotypes or objectify women.
 We have diverse and ethical free-to-use stock images available.
 We offer a free selection of ethical and diverse stock images to illustrate violence against women and girls.
+Learn more about appropriate images on page 25 of our media guidelines.

 Providing sources of support can encourage women to seek help.
-List of helplines is available in.
-Copy and paste them from here.
+We've created a list of helplines for you to copy and paste.